reqnroll/reqnroll.github.io/_posts/2025-06-09-roadmap-update-html-report.md

 The V2 versions of Reqnroll focused on stabilizing the Reqnroll codebase and the test execution workflow.
 The SpecFlow codebase [was forked at version v4-beta](2024-02-08-from-specflow-to-reqnroll-why-and-how.md).
 That version was never officially released and therefore was only used by a few SpecFlow projects.
 It contained many changes, especially related to asynchronous execution of tests.
 This was a significant change affecting many aspects of execution, and because it was only tried by a limited set of users, it was not "battle tested."
 We could say that Reqnroll V2 is the "proper SpecFlow v4" release.

 Another important and outstanding need that we inherited from SpecFlow was to clean up the execution workflow.
-Probably the most notable element of that was supporting test-level parallelization, but in the background we also had to redesign the entire resource handling, hook execution, and error handling infrastructure.
+Probably the most notable element of that was supporting scenario-level parallelization, but in the background we also had to redesign the entire resource handling, hook execution, and error handling infrastructure.

 ## V3 is about SpecFlow ecosystem parity